bourgeoisor/bourgeoisor.github.io/notes/blog/communication-style.md

 - Silence doesn't necessarily mean anything more than that.
 I'm probably just thinking, or enjoying the silence.
 That doesn't mean I don't want you to reach out, or don't want you to keep talking.
 - No, I don't generally speak in bullet points with no emoji or nuance.
 It's just for this blog post, I swear.

-Do you have your own "handbook" on how to communicate with you?
+Do you have your own "handbook" on how you prefer communicating?
 If so do [let me know](/contact), I would love to read it!